sboesebeck/morphium/Morphium Documentation.md

 But with time, the MongoDB based messaging became one of the most popular features in _Morphium_.
 It is fast, reliable, customisable and stable.

 ## About this document
-This document is a documentation for _Morphium_ in the current (4.2) version.
-It would be best, if you had a basic understanding of MongoDB and installed and maybe used _Morphium_ already.
+This document is a documentation for _Morphium_ in the current (5.0) version.
+It would be best, if you had a basic understanding of MongoDB and have it installed and maybe used _Morphium_ already.
 If you want to know about MongoDB's features, that _Morphium_ makes available in java and are referenced here, have a look at the official MongoDB pages and the documentation there.

-This documentation covers all features _Morphium_ has to offer.

 Later in this document there are chapters about the POJO mapping, querying data and using the aggregation framework.
 Also a chapter about the InMemory driver, which is quite useful for testing.
 But let's start with the messaging subsystem first.

-## Using _Morphium_ as a messaging system
+## Using _Morphium_ as a message queueing system
 _Morphium_ itself is simple to use, easy to customise to your needs and was built for high performance and scalability.
 The messaging system is no different.
 It relies on the `watch` functionality, that MongoDB offers since V3.6 (you can also use messaging with older versions of MongoDB, but it will result in polling for new messages).
 With that feature, the messages are _pushed_ to all listeners.
 This makes it a very efficient messaging system based on MongoDB.

-### why _Morphium_ messaging
+### why _Morphium_ message queueing
 There is a ton of messaging solutions out there.
 All of them have their advantages and offer lots of features.
 But only few of them offer the things that _Morphium_ has:

 - the message queue can easily be inspected and you can use mongo search queries to find the messages you are looking for[^you can even use aggregation on it, to gather more information about your messages]